 The Edina Trust Science Grant Scheme

 The Edina Trust Science Grant Scheme (SGS) offers small grants to all state-funded primary schools, nurseries and special schools in designated educational areas.
-For the 2017-18 school year only, SGS grants will be available in Caerphilly and Blaenau Gwent.
+For the 2018-19 school year, SGS grants will be available in Wales in Caerphilly and Blaenau Gwent only.

 The SGS is non-competitive: funding is set aside so that there is enough for every school in these areas to get the full amount.
 There is a Main Grant for "full" Primary Schools* and ASN Schools of £500 per year towards a science project.
 Examples of what the SGS will fund are: